Elliott Wave Theory: Complete Beginner's Guide with MT4/MT5 Charting Techniques

 3. Analyzing Elliott Waves with Real Charts

-Here is a 30-minute chart of EUR/USD on MT5, clearly showing the structure of the Elliott Wave.
+Below is a 30-minute chart of EUR/USD on MT5, clearly showing the structure of the Elliott Wave.

 Although this is a post-analysis, if you are able to identify the impulse wave (5 upward waves) in advance, you can look for sell opportunities during the subsequent corrective wave (3 downward waves).

-4. Elliott Wave Theory: Extended Waves
+4. Elliott Wave Theory: Extension Waves

 When the market follows the basic rules of the Elliott Wave Theory and there is a significant increase in price fluctuations and trading volume, extension waves may occur.